 The goal of plant breeders is to produce crops with beneficial phenotypes.
 Our lab is working to provide automated tools and algorithms to extract phenotypic traits from various imaging modalities including aerial drone imagery, satellite imagery, ground-based imagery and video, and neutron imaging tomography of plant root systems.
-This resarch is funded by the Natural Sciences and Engineering Research Council of Canda.
+This resarch is conducted within the Plant Phenotyping and and Imaging Research Centre (P2IRC) funded by a Canada First Research Excelence Fund from the Natural Sciences and Engineering Research Council of Canda.

 Joint work with the Canadian Food Inspection Agency in which we seek to automatically identify and classify weed seed species.
 Applications include seed sample purity analysis, and phytosanitary certification.
 This research is funded in part by the Canadian Food Inspection Agency.